8 Top Index Funds For Dividends - The Motley Fool

 So what kind of returns can you expect if you buy an index fund?
 Depends on the fund.

-Best Dividend Stocks to Buy & Hold in 2024
+9 Best Dividend Stocks to Buy and Hold for February 2026

 These companies pay their shareholders regularly, making them good sources of income.